youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 ## Parsing the evidences

-There is multiple way to investigate a VMDK, like mounting it as a file system and then extract the data you need.
-In this article we are gonna use Log2Timeline and Maximim Plaso Parser.
+In this article we are gonna use Log2Timeline and Maximim Plaso Parser to analyse the VMDK file provided.

 To create the timeline with plaso :